 - John Wall who invented the Crayford Eyepiece Mount (CEM) in 1969, telescope maker & founder member.

 - Richard Chambers who was Chairman of Crayford Manor House Astronomical Society (CMHAS) from 2005 until he died in November 2012.
-Richard was instrumental in setting up CMHAS and for the first 28 years of its life he was their honorary secretary.
+Dick to his friends was instrumental in setting up CMHAS and for the first 28 years of its life he was their honorary secretary.

 - Jack Ells who was the first amateur astronomer to build a computer controlled telescope which was called the Automatic Photometric Telescope (APT).